-U.S. Veteran tells public to be vigilant of freedoms
+U.S. veteran tells public to be vigilant of freedoms

-In lieu of normal Veterans Day activities being cancelled due to Covid-19 this year, Hancock County Director of Veterans Affairs Gerald Edgar is still celebrating local military veterans.
+In lieu of normal Veterans Day activities being canceled due to COVID-19 this year, Hancock County Director of Veterans Affairs Gerald Edgar is still celebrating local military veterans.

+Edgar noted the importance of all the nation’s veterans by reminding county supervisors at their Nov.
+9 meeting that Hancock County’s name stems from John Hancock’s name.

 “There have been too many ongoing and seemingly never-ending wars since then,” said Edgar.
 “A war in Granada when Ronald Reagan was President is really the only war that was fought to conclusion.”